redwoodjs/redwood/CONTRIBUTING.md

 Then, copy-and-watch those changes into your Redwood App or example app (here, [example-invoice](https://github.com/redwoodjs/example-invoice)):

 > Wait!
-Are you on Windows?
+Are you on Windows (and not using WSL)?
 If so, you most likely first have to [install rsync](https://tlundberg.com/blog/2020-06-15/installing-rsync-on-windows/).
 Also, unfortunately you can't use "copy and watch".
 You'll have to manually run `yarn rwt cp ../path/to/redwood` when you've made changes to the Redwood Framework (this is tracked in [issue #701](https://github.com/redwoodjs/redwood/issues/701)).

 ```terminal
 cd example-invoice